 ModExp benchmarks for different libraries can be found at the following spreadsheet.

-Option (2): Modify ‘computational complexity’ formula
+Recommended Option (1): Modify ‘computational complexity’ formula

 The new complexity function has a better fit vs. the execution time when compared to the current complexity function.
 This better fit is because the new complexity formula accounts for the use of binary exponentiation algorithms that are used by ‘bigint’ libraries for large exponents.
 You may also notice the regression line of the proposed complexity function bisects the test vector data points.
 This is because the run time varies depending on if the modulus is even or odd.